-In another bowl, combine flour, baking soda, baking powder, and cream of tartar.
+In another bowl, combine the dry ingredients- flour, baking soda, baking powder, and cream of tartar.
 Stir well.

 Slowly stir the flour mixture into the wet sugar mixture.
 Mix well.

-Using a cookie scoop, dip out the dough and place on a greased baking pan — space at least 2 inches apart.
+Using a cookie scoop, dip out the dough and place it on greased cookie sheets — space at least 2 inches apart.

-With a fork, press gently to flatten the cookies.
+With a fork, press gently to flatten the cookies, or use the bottom of a glass for a smoother top.
 Bake at 325 degrees for 15-20 minutes or until brown and crispy on the bottom.
 Cool slightly.

 For another cookie option, try my Texas Sheet Cake Cookies.
 They are also a tasty treat.